x2dat/File-Manager/README.md

 - Each Files, Notes And Links Are Stored By Day (ex: 2025-08-22 | Math class 03 ; 2025-08-23 | Bio organic class 02 and English book)
 - Everything Is Stored On **YOUR** Device Via A .json File ; If You Modify The File You Could Corrupt The App And Lose All Your Information
 - No BS, The App Is Simple And Easy To Understand
 - The App Is So Light Your Device Won’t Be Affected By It (only if you have years of information saved or if your device is old)

+### Informations:
+- This is only the beta version,o evrything works, but you wont have much detail and the UI is pretty basic
+- V2 is comming out soon, once im finished working on it.
+It will have a way better UI, colors and a windows-11 type theme for a clean feeling!